IZ7BOJ/aprs_station_monitor/README.md

 Then, every parameter of the config section of the script must be declared, including aprs.fi API personal Key (an account on aprs.fi is required)

+You can start the script automatically using systemd.
+Follow these instrunctions:

+Create a systemd service file using:
+$ sudo nano /lib/systemd/system/aprs_station_monitor.service with the contents as shown below

+[Unit]
+Description=run fan when hot After=meadiacenter.service

+[Service]
+# If User and Group are not specified as root, then it won't work
+User=root
+Group=root
+Type=simple
+ExecStart=/usr/bin/python /home/pi/Applications/aprs_station_monitor.py #change the path with yours!!
+Restart=Always

+[Install]
+WantedBy=multi-user.target
+# end of the run-fan.service

+Type "ctrl-o", ENTER, "ctrl-x" to save and exit the nano editor

+After any changes to /lib/systemd/system/run-fan.service: sudo systemctl daemon-reload sudo systemctl enable aprs_station_monitor.service sudo reboot

+Ensure the run-fan.service in systemd is enabled and running: systemctl list-unit-files | grep enabled systemctl | grep running | grep fan systemctl status aprs_station_monitor.service -l

+If there are any issues with starting the script using systemd, then examine the journal using: sudo journalctl -u run-fan.service

 # SOFTWARE STABILITY
 This script may have bugs, problems and it could be written without a lot of good programming rules.
 But it works for me.